casper-network/ceps/text/0043-better-eviction.md

 CEP PR: [casperlabs/ceps#0043](https://github.com/casperlabs/ceps/pull/0043)

-Exclude validators that equivocated or were inactive in one era from all future eras, even before the `auction_delay`.
+Exclude validators that equivocated or were inactive in one era from proposing blocks in all future eras, even before the `auction_delay`.

 ## Motivation